 Malla for ritual ablutions.

-There's so much more to this area, including several hidden doors leading to wonderfully preserved areas not visited by tourists.
-Details of these and much more coverage of the above is available in guidebook to Patan.
+There's so much more to Durbar Square here that no other guidebooks know about.
+And neither do many of the local guides who often just rush through the "main sights".
+These "unknown areas", include several hidden doors leading to wonderfully preserved areas not visited by tourists.
+Including Keshav Narayan Chowk and the royal dance house.
+Details of these and much more coverage of the above is available in my guidebook to Patan.

 It covers everything you need to know with detailed easy to follow maps, walking tours, definitive descriptions (with photos) of every temple, recommendations plus personally visited restaurants and accommodation reviews with so much more for you to discover right now in your hands that you won't get anywhere else.